 3. Pickled Napa Cabbage

 Try this raw napa cabbage recipe that is refreshing, crunchy, and packed with flavor!
-It's a perfect side dish to enjoy the crisp texture and delicate sweetness of napa cabbage in a simple and healthy dish.
+It's a perfect side dish to enjoy napa cabbage's crisp texture and delicate sweetness in a simple and healthy dish.

 4. Napa Cabbage Soup